Ash021980/Airbnb-Case-Study/README.md

 Verify the structure, schema, and metadata of the database and tables.

 ## Analyze
-Uncover trends and patterns in the data that will help vendors, and Airbnb, maximize profits by listing their rental at the best price based on its features.<br>
-Descriptive statistics will show past patterns and trends based on the listing's features.<br>
+Uncover trends and patterns in the data that will help vendors, and Airbnb, maximize profits by listing their rental at the best price based on its features.
+Descriptive statistics will show past patterns and trends based on the listing's features.
 Will lay the framework for training machine learning models that provide a suggested rental price.

 ## Share & Act
 Design a presentation and dashboard to be delivered to stakeholders.
 Report will summarize the data analysis steps I undertook along with an explanation.
 My recommendations will be used to design a feature for renters that suggests a listing price based on the features of the rental.